 Alice Springs to Darwin Road Trip

 The journey from Alice Springs to Darwin was part two of my epic 10 day itinerary of the Northern Territory, Australia.
-This was a continuation of my trip made up of three tours with a tour company called Way Outback which I highly recommend.
+This was a continuation of my trip made up of three tours with a tour company called Way Outback.
 The first part was a 3 day tour exploring the Red Centre of Australia (read my Red Centre post first) and the third part being a tour of Litchfield & Kakadu National Parks in the Top End of the Northern Territory.

 Some people skip this part of the tour and fly from Alice Springs to Darwin (or their next destination in Australia) instead because yes you do spend A LOT of time driving.
 But if you do have the time I highly recommend joining this tour and slowly making your way up North.